Advice

 temperature: 28 degrees | rainfall: 30mm

-The Migration is still in the North with herds on both sides of the Kenya /Tanzania border.
-Large Elephant herds gather in Tarangire National Park.
+The Great Migration is still in the north with herds on both sides of the Kenya/Tanzania border.
+Large elephant herds gather in Tarangire National Park.
+The climate starts to warm.
+A great month to travel.

 Tanzania in October